catalyst/moodle-tool_mfa/README.md

 ### Scores and examples

-If your score is high enough then you are able to login.
+If a users cumulative score is high enough then they are able to login.
 Scores can be weighted for different factors.
-Some factors do not require any input, such as checking the IP Address is within a secure subnet, while other require input such as entering a code.
+Some factors do not require any input, such as checking their IP Address is inside secure subnet, while other factors require input such as entering a code like TOTP or SMS.
 Factors are checked in the priority order until you either have a cumulative score high enough to login, or you run out of factors and you are denied login.

 As a rule of thumb any factors which do not require any input should have a higher priority, and it may help you to reason about the combinations of factors by ordering the largest scoring ones first.

-When you configure the scores and priorities it will generate a list of valid factor permutations to make it easy to check it's configured the way you want.
+When you configure the scores and priorities in the admin settings it will generate a list of valid factor permutations to easily check it's configured the way you want.

 #### Example 1